kkanggu/Algorithm_DataStructure_Practice/README.md

 >Also used in search string and encryption.
 At this book, I'll learn Hash Table and search string.
 But now, I'll learn Hash Table first.
 >Hash Table is better than Binary Search.
 In the sophomore Algorithm lecture, I couldn't learn how good Hash Table is and passed it lightly.
 >I implement two Hash Table, chaining and double hashing.

+Day 12
+>Data Structure 'Graph' End
+>At the book, these are located at algorithm section.
+But I think Graph is Data Structure.
+>In the field of theory, I learned Graph, Adjacent List and Array, DFS, BFS, Topological Sorting, Minimum Spanning Tree, and algorithm Prim, Kruskal, Dijkstra.
+>Today I implement only Graph with Adjacent List and Array.